zaphodplays/ProjectRocketShip-/README.md

 1. RocketShipStateManager - manages the state behavior of the Ship
 2. ShipStagingController - manages the staging behavior of the Ship
-3. RocketThrustComponent - applies Thrust Vector to the Ship body
+3. RocketThrustComponent - applies Thrust Vector to the Ship body All this while playing in a multiplayer scenario